[Update] Government guidance updated for close contact services in England

 The risk of transmission is greater in spaces that are poorly ventilated.
 HSE guidance on ventilation and air conditioning explains how to identify those spaces and steps to take to improve ventilation.

-- had the vaccine (either 1 or 2 doses)
+- Had the vaccine (either one or two doses).

 You should also ensure that an appropriate setting is available for individuals to wait in while their test is processed.